 Cons: In its purest form, this strategy entails taking on investment risk, but it could be modified so that you would use guaranteed income products.

-I specialize in retirement income and this approach is my preferred approach for delivering retirement income—I use this type of model but fill in the pieces with a bond ladder and growth index funds.
-The pieces could be filled in with other options like CDs, index funds, annuities, etc. Check out the income for life strategy for a link to a movie where you can learn more.
+The Income for Life Model is a preferred approach for delivering retirement income.
+This type of model is used to fill in the pieces with a bond ladder and growth index funds.
+The pieces could be filled in with other options like CDs, index funds, annuities, etc.

 A variable annuity is a contract issued by an insurance company—but inside the annuity they allow you to pick a portfolio of market-based investments.
 What the insurance company provides is a lifetime income benefit rider that insures if the investments don't perform well you'll still have retirement income.